HomeNotaryGuidesChange Birthdate in Birth Certificate

 How NoBroker Helps With an Affidavit for Date of Birth Correction?

 The affidavit for correction of date of birth is the foundational legal document required to initiate the entire process.
 Any error in this document can lead to the rejection of your application.
 NoBroker’s e-notary and affidavit can help you by drafting a precise and legally compliant affidavit, providing guidance on the correct stamp paper, and assisting with notarisation through a registered notary.
-With professional support, your affidavit is prepared accurately, providing a strong, error-free start to your change of birthdate on your birth certificate.
+With professional support, your affidavit is prepared accurately, providing a strong, error-free start to your change of birthdate in the birth certificate process.

 Frequently Asked Questions